-Your Lawrenceville Auto Accident Attorney Won’t Force You to Settle
+Your Georgia Auto Accident Attorney Won’t Force You to Settle

 If you sue somebody for injuries sustained in a car accident, there’s a good chance the case will settle.
 However, that doesn’t mean your attorney will force you to settle.
 They certainly won’t force you to accept an amount lower than your out-of-pocket expenses.
 However, if they negotiate a fair amount, you need to be reasonable about accepting the settlement.